Our Floating Laboratory

 When conducting research surveys in Alaska, we often charter commercial fishing vessels.
 This allows us to maximize limited boat time aboard NOAA ships while working collaboratively with the commercial fishing industry.
 On charter vessels, we have the benefit of the fishing and problem-solving skills of the professional fishermen on board.
 However, lacking the facilities of a research vessel, every year we pack needed scientific equipment, ship it to Dutch Harbor, and load it onto these vessels to use.

-Our primary goal is to sample fishes and crabs to support our stock assessments, which fishery managers then use to develop management measures for commercial fisheries in Alaska.
+Our primary goal is to sample fish and crabs to support our stock assessments, which fishery managers then use to develop management measures for commercial fisheries in Alaska.
 We also may conduct 20-30 research projects for scientists who are unable to come to the Bering Sea themselves.
 We take tissue samples of fish for DNA research.
 We extract crab blood samples for investigating the pathology of diseases.
 We collect and preserve animals for examination back on land.
 We also conduct experiments to assess the effectiveness of our own survey methods.
 The goal is to ensure the highest quality information possible.

 All of our work is done on the deck of the boat, so we have to keep our equipment organized and accessible.
 When we are not using equipment or in the event of poor weather, it must be stowed properly.
 Since our surveys are conducted in legs, we typically change survey teams at the start of each new leg.
 New teams need to be briefed on the ongoing research studies and where the equipment is stored.